 Purpose of the Document

 This document provides a detailed procedure for testing the scope item Manage Apprentices after solution deployment, reflecting the predefined scope of the solution.
 Each process step is covered in its own section, providing the system interactions (i.e. test steps) in a table view.
 Steps that are not in scope of the process but are needed for testing are marked accordingly (see column Test Step).
 Customer-project-specific steps must be added.

+This scope item is valid for the following countries, unless otherwise specified: AE, AU, CN, DE, FR, GB, SA, US.

 Note for the customer project team: Instructions for the customer project team are mentioned between brackets and should be removed before hand -over to project testers.
 The appendix is included for internal reference, in particular to support A2O, and should also be deleted before hand-over to the customer, unless deemed helpful to explain the larger context.